Belgian Malinois Grooming Guide

 Belgian Malinoiss have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Belgian Malinois's coat healthy and help you bond with your dog.

-With a typical weight of 40-80 lbs and lifespan of 14-16 yrs, the Belgian Malinois requires thoughtful care tailored to their specific breed characteristics.
+Between the 40-80 lbs adult size and 14-16 yrs lifespan, the Belgian Malinois has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 Few breeds combine boundless energy with the Belgian Malinois's distinctive character quite so effectively.

 Breed-Specific Health Profile: Research identifies hip dysplasia, elbow dysplasia, progressive retinal atrophy as conditions with higher prevalence in Belgian Malinoiss.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Belgian Malinois's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Belgian Malinois.

 Brushing & Coat Care